 While USU is committed to the protection of free speech, and it does not regularly review content posted to social media accounts created on behalf of USU, it shall have the right to do so.
-With respect to any account maintained in the name of the university, it may remove or cause the removal of any content for any lawful reason, including but not limited to, content that it deems a true threat, obscene, a violation of intellectual property rights or privacy laws, or otherwise injurious or illegal.
+With respect to any account maintained in the name of the university, it may remove or cause the removal of any content for any lawful reason, including but not limited to, content that it deems a true threat, obscene, defamatory, a violation of intellectual property rights or privacy laws, or otherwise unlawful.

 Follow Platform Rules